menu

 New Tucson is a remote neighborhood (based on population density) located in Vail, Arizona.

 New Tucson real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the New Tucson neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the New Tucson neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics